salacika/DE1SQL/SQL1/AWS/README.md

-# 10 steps to the holy grail of creating free instance of MySQL in AWS Cloud
+# 10 steps of the holy grail.
+Creating free instance of MySQL in AWS Cloud

 ## 1. Login to AWS